sionpixley/go-mux-rest-middleware/README.md

     router.Use(mux.CORSMethodMiddleware(router))

-    // These are the functions provided by the middleware package. router.Use(gmrm.CorsOriginMiddleware("https://example.com"))
+    // These are the functions provided by the gmrm package. router.Use(gmrm.CorsOriginMiddleware("https://example.com"))
     router.Use(gmrm.CacheControlMiddleware())
     router.Use(gmrm.ContentTypeMiddleware("application/json"))